MHF4U Course Grade 12 Advanced FunctionsCourse and Tutoring

 1. Small Class Sizes

-To maintain the quality of our lessons, class size is limited to a max of 9 students, giving students the opportunity to ask questions throughout an ongoing lecture.
+To maintain the quality of our summer school lessons, class size is limited to a maximum of 9 students, giving our summer school students the opportunity to ask questions throughout an ongoing lecture

-Our focus is to build step by step on the student’s understanding of the materials.
+Our focus in our summer school is to build step by step on the student's understanding of the materials.
 We turn complex concepts into simpler steps for our students to absorb and understand.

 We structure a work period in each of our lessons that our teachers walk around and help each student one by one.
 In our online live class, each student will get a ‘slice’ of time, where our teacher will enter their virtual room, to work with them one by one.
-This will help clarify any misunderstanding immediately.
+Our summer school students can clarify any misunderstanding.

 Success Stories